 The North Carolina Water Quality Assessment and Impaired Waters List is an integrated report that includes both the 305(b) and 303(d) reports of previous years.
 The 305(b) Report is compiled biennially to update the assessment of water quality in North Carolina and to meet the Section 305(b) reporting requirement of the Clean Water Act.
 The 305(b) reports present how well waters support designated uses (e.g., swimming, aquatic life support, water supply), as well as likely causes (e.g., sediment, nutrients) and potential sources of impairment.
 The term "Use Support" refers to the process mandated by 305(b).
 The 303(d) List is a comprehensive public accounting of all Impaired waterbodies that is derived from the 305(b) Report/Use Support.
 An Impaired waterbody is one that does not meet water quality uses, such as water supply, fishing or propagation of aquatic life.
-Best professional judgement along with numeric and narrative standards criteria and anti-degradation requirements defined in 40 CFR 131 is considered when evaluating the ability of a waterbody to serve its uses.
+Best professional judgment along with numeric and narrative standards criteria and anti-degradation requirements defined in 40 CFR 131 is considered when evaluating the ability of a waterbody to serve its uses.

 Section 303(d) of the federal Clean Water Act (CWA) which Congress enacted in 1972 required States, Territories and authorized Tribes to identify and establish a priority ranking for waterbodies for which technology-based effluent limitations required by Section 301 are not stringent enough to attain and maintain applicable water quality standards, establish total maximum daily loads (TMDLs) for the pollutants causing impairment in those waterbodies, and submit, from time to time, the list of Impaired waterbodies and TMDLs to the US Environmental Protection Agency (EPA).
 Current federal rules require states to submit 303(d) lists biennially, by April 1st of every even numbered year.
 EPA is required to approve or disapprove the state-developed 303(d) list within 30 days.
 For each water quality limited segment Impaired by a pollutant and identified in the 303(d) list, a Total Maximum Daily Load (TMDL) must be developed.
 TMDLs are not required for waters Impaired by pollution.
+Here, pollution is defined by the EPA as, "man-made or man-induced alteration of the chemical, physical, biological, and radiological integrity of the water," and is related to water control structures (e.g., dams).